maslianok/react-responsive-tabs/README.md

 ## API

+All entities listed below should be used as props to the `Tabs` component.

 | Prop             | Type          | Description                                                                  | Default   |
 | ---------------- | ------------- | ---------------------------------------------------------------------------- | --------- |
 | items            | Array         | Tabs data                                                                    | []        |